zagui440s/personalCP/7-Django/1-intro-to-django-orm/1-intro-django-orm.md

 <QuerySet [<Pokemon: Pokemon object (1)>]>
 ```

+> You should get back a list of Query Objects.
+This may not seem like much but you've actually places data onto PostgreSQL and now have grabbed all entries of that data table through Python.

-> You should get back a query object.
-Exit the shell by typing `exit()`.
+> Exit the shell by typing `exit()`.
 Let's confirm that our new record got saved in our Postgres db.

 ```bash
 psql pokedex_db